Kelxety/Kelxety/README.md

 - 👨‍💻 All of my projects are available at [https://jrlapp.vercel.app/](https://jrlapp.vercel.app/)

-- 💬 Ask me about **React or [Create T3 APP](https://create.t3.gg)**
+- 💬 Ask me about **React or Angular**

 - 📫 How to reach me **devjrl.programmer@gmail.com**

 - ⚡ Fun fact **I'm supper dedicated to learn new things!**

-- 📂 Link of my CV: https://drive.google.com/file/d/1AgsS516iCNjLo9v-3-YqKMb2oQZTuLCB/view?usp=sharing

 - This are my tech stack

   1. Frontend - Angular, React or Astro
-  2. Backend - Nodejs (Typescript), FastAPI (python), TRPC (typesafe RPC)
+  2. Backend - Nodejs (Typescript), FastAPI or Django (python),
-  3. ORMs - Prisma or Drizzle
-  4. Bootstrap - Tailwind, Material, Ant Design and SCSS
+  3. Bootstrap - Tailwind, Material, Ant Design and SCSS
-  5. Serverless - Supabase or Planetscale

 <h3 align="left">Connect with me:</h3>
 <p align="left">